 You can execute any command by name by typing

-x.
+M-x.
 This will bring up a list of candidates that you can fuzzily complete.

 The help system allows you to look up variable and function docstrings directly within Next.
 Docstrings will appear in a new help buffer.

-S-h v: Look up a variable docstring
+C-h v: Look up a variable docstring

-S-h c: Look up a command docstring
+C-h c: Look up a command docstring

-Slime with a compiled version of Next
+SLIME with a compiled version of Next

-From the Slime Manual:
+From the SLIME manual:

 SLIME extends Emacs with support for interactive programming in Common Lisp.
 The features are centered around slime-mode, an Emacs minor-mode that complements the standard lisp-mode.
 While lisp-mode supports editing Lisp source files, slime-mode adds support for interacting with a running Common Lisp process for compilation, debugging, documentation lookup, and so on.

-To use Slime with a compiled version of Next use the keybinding
+To use SLIME with a compiled version of Next use the keybinding